Update, April 2021: Samsung Galaxy S21 Ultra review, three months later

 The Galaxy S series has been a staple of the Android ecosystem for over a decade now, but the Ultra line has only been around for a year.
-Last year's S20 Ultra was poised as the best Samsung phone money could buy, with a gargantuan screen and the company's most versatile camera system ever — all at a record-high price of $1,400.
+The Galaxy S20 Ultra was poised as the best Samsung phone money could buy, with a gargantuan screen and the company's most versatile camera system ever — all at a record-high price of $1,400.

 Samsung Galaxy S21 Ultra